wren1/blabber-app/README.md

 ### Introduction

-A blogging website where users can make posts and follow others.
+A socail media site where users can join groups and make friends.

 ### Features